Office of Registration & Scheduling Services

 In extenuating circumstances a student may petition for exception to the continuous enrollment policy; the petition must bear approval of the student’s advisor and director of the graduate program.
 A signed Leave of Absence form must be sent to the Office of Graduate Studies.
 The total leave allowed a student during their graduate program is two semesters, which need not be taken consecutively (this does not include summer semesters).
 Forms are available on the Office of Graduate Studies website at www.usm.maine.edu/grad.
 Appeals for waiver of this policy should be made to the head of the academic program.

 The time limit for completion of a master’s degree is dated from the date of first matriculation and is either five or six years, depending on the requirements of the particular graduate program.
 The time limit for completion of a doctoral program is no more than ten years from the date of first matriculation.
 In extenuating circumstances a student may petition the director of the graduate program for an extension of the time limit.

 For detailed information regarding registration, fees, and billing, visit the Office of Registration and Scheduling Services website at www.usm.maine.edu/reg or contact program offices.

-Matriculated graduate students may register for courses during an advance registration period.
+Matriculated and currently enrolled graduate students may register for courses during an advance registration period.
 Advance registration for the spring semester is conducted in November, and for the fall semester is conducted in April.
-Matriculated students are encouraged to register during the advance periods to increase the probability that they will obtain desired courses.
+Current students are encouraged to register during the advance periods to increase the probability that they will obtain desired courses.
 No payment of tuition or fees is due during advance registration.
 For information regarding payment of bills, see the Financial Information section.

 Full-time registration is for 6 or more degree credits; three-quarter time requires 4.5 credits; half-time requires 3 credits.